fsprojects/fantomas/docs/docs/contributors/The Missing Comment.md

 ## Printing the TriviaNode

-The last piece of the puzzle is printing the actual `TriviaNode` in `CodePrinter2`.
+The last piece of the puzzle is printing the actual `TriviaNode` in `CodePrinter`.
 If everything up to this point went well, and the comment is still missing after formatting, it means it was not printed.

 Every `Node` potentially has `ContentBefore` and/or `ContentAfter`.
 We need to process this using the generic `genNode` function.